nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. **Make error message for `add` command more specific:** Currently, the error message provided when the user inputs an invalid `add` command is too generic.
 For example, `/add n/Google r/SWE d/01/01/24` will provide an error message stating `Invalid command format!`.
 It does not provide additional information to the user, on why the command is invalid.
 It could be improved to state the email field is missing.
-We plan to implement a checker to check the command provided by the user, and provide a more specific error message depending on why the command is invalid. <br>
+We plan to improve the validator to be able to detect specifically why the command is invalid, and provide a more specific error message. <br>

 4. **Improve UI to deal with long texts:** The current application does not allow the user to scroll the list displayed on the application.
 If there is a very long text, the text will be cut off and the use would have to maximise the application's window in order to see the full text.